renatoathaydes/spock-reports/README.md

     testCompile 'com.athaydes:spock-reports:1.1'
 }
 ```

+If you prefer, you can just download the jar from the [releases](/releases) directory.

 The only dependencies of this project are on Groovy (version 2.0+) and Spock, but if you're using Spock (version 0.7-groovy-2.0+), you'll already have both!